jdelamer/csci-128/source/topic2.rst

 .. admonition:: Activity
+    :class: warning

     Generate expressions to:

     * 1) Add two variables
     * 2) Multiply two variables
     * 4) Divide result of step 3 by the result of step 1
     * 3) Add a third variable to the result of step 2

     * Convert a temperature in Celsius to Fahrenheit.

       * `But I don't know how to convert Celsius to Fahrenheit!!!! <https://www.google.com/search?sxsrf=ACYBGNR8TzZ_PzGMU9aXJ2I1VNjrV2XESg%3A1566411780922&source=hp&ei=BIxdXfP-NZLr-gTIp7v4CQ&q=how+to+convert+c+to+f>`_
       .. raw:: html